-To better understand the PL suppression scenario and investigate charge transfer mechanisms at organic-inorganic interfaces, we specifically designed a novel perylene monoimide dye functionalized with four cyano groups (\ce{CN4PMI}) at the bay positions.
-Cyano groups are well-known for their strong electron-withdrawing character,\cite{wang+23jmca} which significantly lowers the LUMO energy level of the molecule, thus enhancing its electron affinity.\cite{liu+02mm} This molecular design, which builds upon strategies commonly used in organic photovoltaics to tailor energy levels and enable type-II band alignment,\cite{wurt04cc,kipp-bred09ees,weil+10acie} enables \ce{CN4PMI} to efficiently accept electrons from \ce{WSe2} and promote $p$-type doping in the TMD.
-Furthermore, the compact and planar nature of the cyano substituents preserves the molecular $\pi$-system, supporting strong $\pi-\pi$ interactions and a flat-lying adsorption geometry, both of which favor charge transfer at the interface.\cite{das+18aem,fink-mart25caej}
+To better understand the PL suppression scenario and investigate charge transfer mechanisms at organic-inorganic interfaces, we designed a novel perylene monoimide dye functionalized with four cyano groups (\ce{CN4PMI}) at bay positions.
+Cyano groups are well-known for their strong electron-withdrawing character,\cite{wang+23jmca} which significantly lowers the energy of the lowest unoccupied molecular orbital (LUMO), thus enhancing the electron affinity of the molecule.\cite{liu+02mm} This molecular design, which builds upon strategies commonly used in organic photovoltaics to tailor energy levels and enable type-II band alignment,\cite{wurt04cc,kipp-bred09ees,weil+10acie} enables \ce{CN4PMI} to efficiently accept electrons from \ce{WSe2} and promote $p$-type doping in the TMD.
+Furthermore, the compact and planar nature of the cyano substituents preserves $\pi$-conjugation, supporting strong $\pi-\pi$ interactions and a flat-lying adsorption geometry, both favoring interfacial charge transfer.\cite{das+18aem,fink-mart25caej}

 Acknowledging the inherent experimental difficulties in synthesizing well-ordered samples and obtaining precise information about their morphology and composition, we use density-functional theory (DFT) as an ideal guide to rationalize PL quenching mechanisms measured in a hybrid heterostructure formed by \ce{WSe2} decorated by \ce{CN4PMI} molecules.
 We explore different configurations with varying substrate, molecular film thickness, and organic layer orientations.
 Molecular adsorption is stable in all considered conditions, but it is particularly favored when the dyes lie flat on the substrate.
-Due to its electron-acceptor nature, \ce{CN4PMI} induces strong $p$-doping on \ce{WSe2}, leading to a type-II level alignment and a narrow ($<500$meV) or vanishing band gap.
+Due to its electron-acceptor nature, \ce{CN4PMI} induces strong $p$-doping on \ce{WSe2}, leading to a type-II level alignment and a narrow ($<500$ meV) or vanishing band gap.
 The strong electronic interactions between adsorbate and substrate, regardless of the specific characteristics of the hybrid interface, strongly point to their role as the driving mechanism for the observed PL quenching in \ce{WSe2}.